Presidency of John F. Kennedy: Organized crime

+Juvenile Delinquency

+On May 11, 1961, President Kennedy signed Executive Order 10940, establishing the President's Committee on Juvenile Delinquency and Youth Crime (PCJD).
+Attorney General Robert Kennedy was named chairman, and on September 22, 1961, the Juvenile Delinquency and Youth Offenses Control Act was signed into law.
+This program aimed to prevent youth from committing delinquent acts.

 Federal and military death penalty

 As president, Kennedy oversaw the last federal execution prior to Furman v.
 Georgia, a 1972 case that led to a moratorium on federal executions.
 Victor Feguer was sentenced to death by a federal court in Iowa and was executed on March 15, 1963.
 Kennedy commuted a death sentence imposed by a military court on seaman Jimmie Henderson on February 12, 1962, changing the penalty to life in prison.
 On March 22, 1962, Kennedy signed into law HR5143 (PL87-423), abolishing the mandatory death penalty for first degree murder in the District of Columbia, the only remaining jurisdiction in the United States with such a penalty.